Purpose of Internal Audit

 - Review and appraise the economy and efficiency with which resources are employed.

-- Review operations or programs to determine whether results are consistent with established objectives and goals and whether they are being implemented as planned.
+- Review operations or programs to ascertain whether results are consistent with established objectives and goals and whether the operations or programs are being carried out as planned.

-- Review the status of Information Technology policies and procedures, verifying that required hardware, software, and process controls have been implemented and that the controls function properly.
+- Review the status of Information Technology policies and procedures, verifying that required hardware, software and process controls have been implemented and that the controls are functioning properly.

-- Conduct special audits at the request of the BOR CAO or President.
+- Conduct special audits at the request of the USG CAO or President.

-- Provide advisory services at the request of institutional management and with the BOR CAO’s approval, consistent with the Institute of Internal Auditors Global Internal Audit Standards (Standards) governing advisory engagements.
-Advisory engagements undertaken should potentially improve governance, risk management, compliance, and/or internal controls within the institution.
+- Provide advisory services at the request of institution management and with the USG CAO’s approval, consistent with the Institute of Internal Auditors Global Internal Audit Standards (Standards) governing advisory engagements.
+Advisory engagements undertaken should have the potential to contribute to the improvement of governance, risk management, compliance, and/or internal controls within the institution.

-The internal audit function shall issue reports on the results of completed reviews, discuss these reports with appropriate levels of management, and share them with the BOR CAO before distributing them as final reports to the BOR CAO, President, and other levels of management as deemed appropriate.
+The internal audit function shall issue reports on the results of completed reviews, discuss these reports with appropriate levels of management, and share them with the USG CAO before distributing them as final reports to the USG CAO, President, and other levels of management as deemed appropriate.

 Required Actions by Management

 The institutional areas receiving an internal audit report from the Office of Internal Audit and Advisory Services will respond within 30 days.
 This response will indicate agreement or disagreement, proposed actions, and the dates for completion for each specific finding and recommendation.
 If a recommendation is not accepted, the reason should be given.
-Internal Audit will prepare and issue a final written report.
+A final written report will be prepared and issued by the Office of Internal Audit and Advisory Services.

 Quality Assurance and Improvement Program

-The Office of Internal Audit and Advisory Services will participate in a quality assurance and improvement program (QAIP) created by the BOR CAO that covers all aspects of the internal audit process.
-The program evaluates the internal audit function’s conformance with the Purpose of Internal Auditing, the IIA’s standards of ethics and professionalism, and the Standards.
-It also assesses the function's efficiency and effectiveness and identifies opportunities for improvement.
+The Office of Internal Audit and Advisory Services will participate in a quality assurance and improvement program (QAIP) created by the USG CAO that covers all aspects of the internal audit process.
+The program will include an evaluation of the internal audit activity’s conformance with the Standards and an evaluation of whether internal auditors apply the “Code of Ethics”.
+The program also assesses the efficiency and effectiveness of the internal audit activity and identifies opportunities for improvement.

-Internal Audit will participate in quality assurance external assessments with the USG Office of Internal Audit, Ethics & Compliance conducted at least every five years as required by the Standards.
+The Office of Internal Audit and Advisory Services will participate in quality assurance external assessments with the USG Office of Internal Audit, Compliance, Ethics & Risk Management, conducted at least every five years as required by the Standards.
 The ICA will report to the President on the results of the review.